 “Did all the right things but may last a few days.”

-Earlier this year an 11-year-old girl was hospitalised after being stung by a Lion’s Mane jellyfish at Pettycur Bay in Kinghorn.
+An 11-year-old girl was also hospitalised after being stung by a Lion’s Mane jellyfish at Pettycur Bay in Kinghorn.

 Her mum told how the girl’s throat began to tingle before she vomited shortly after arriving home.